2018-2019 Undergraduate & Graduate Catalog

 Designed to enhance and integrate the intellectual curiosity of students, Meijer Honors College courses help students expand their world views and promote personal development.
 The designation "Meijer Honors College Graduate" on a Grand Valley State University diploma and transcript recognizes the distinctive work of the students in the program.

-The Meijer Honors College curriculum, with its emphasis on interdisciplinary learning, offers a distinctive way to fulfill most of the general education requirements of the university.
+The Meijer Honors College curriculum, with its emphasis on interdisciplinary learning, offers a distinctive way to fulfill the general education requirements of the university.
 Meijer Honors College courses, normally limited to twenty-five or fewer students, are uniquely structured in content and instruction for active learning and critical thinking.
 Sharing specially designed classes with other students of outstanding potential and motivation creates a special atmosphere in which important questions and student ideas are treated seriously.
-Uniquely qualified and carefully selected faculty drawn from many disciplines teach Meijer Honors courses; in fact, many classes are team-taught, offering students significant individualized attention.
+Uniquely qualified and carefully selected faculty drawn from many disciplines teach Meijer Honors College courses; in fact, many classes are team-taught, offering students significant individualized attention.
 Working with a faculty mentor, Honors students design and complete an independent project in their senior year.

-The greater student-faculty interaction, as well as classes which are specially designed to foster advanced writing and speaking skills, critical thinking, and analysis, prepare students to be competitive for graduate and professional programs.
+The greater student-faculty interaction, as well as classes specially designed to foster advanced writing and speaking skills, critical thinking, and analysis, prepare students to be competitive for graduate and professional programs.
 Our students develop high levels of proficiency in research, writing, critical thinking, synthesizing material from multiple disciplines, and applying critical skills to primary sources.
-Because of these advanced skills, honor students have more opportunities to participate in and present research as undergraduates at the Grand Valley State University Student Scholars Day, regional honors conferences, the National Collegiate Honors Council annual meeting, and other professional meetings.
+Because of these advanced skills, honors students have more opportunities to participate in and present research as undergraduates at the Grand Valley State University Student Scholars Day, regional honors conferences, the National Collegiate Honors Council annual meeting, and other professional meetings.

 Completion of the Meijer Honors College program should not be confused with "Graduation with Honors," which is determined strictly by final grade point average.
 The Meijer Honors College requires not only a high grade point average but also successful completion of a special series of challenging courses.
-Completion of all Honors College requirements results in the "Meijer Honors College Graduate" designation on both the baccalaureate diploma and the college transcript.
-Graduates wear a special stole and medallion at Commencement.
+Completion of all Meijer Honors College requirements results in the "Meijer Honors College Graduate" designation on both the baccalaureate diploma and the college transcript.
+Graduates are eligible to wear a special stole and medallion at Commencement.